Author: Dr. Theo Notteboom

 - Develop and compare alternative strategies.

 In contrast to the strategic intent, the objectives must be dynamic and permit changing external and internal factors.
 Objectives must be specific in terms of time span and figures and must refer to defined departments or units of the organization.
 The targets must be more specific than the objectives and apply to smaller units of the organization.
 Objectives and targets should cover marketing, operation, finance, workforce, and the environment.
-The ability of a port authority to design and select strategies can be increased by improving communications within the port organization and with the port industry and the relevant public authorities (see infra on stakeholder relations management).
+The ability of a port authority to design and select strategies can be increased by improving communications within the port organization and with the port industry and the relevant public authorities.
 Once a strategic plan has the full support of the entire port organization, the actual strategy implementation can include the following basic actions:

 - Reallocation of resources (labor skills, technological equipment).

 - Reorganization of management or port services provided.

 - Investments in new and existing physical (e.g. terminal) or non-physical (e.g. education) assets.

 - Implementation of efficiency-oriented measures to lower port user’ costs or port operating costs.